-plained of, but if they are not loquacious, they are not rude, nor in their conversation and manners disgusting.
-How far the historic placidity of character exists amongst the Gentoos of the East, or our more immediate neighbours, the Swiss, (a subject that has attracted the notice of many a muse in poetic song) I know not; but in America I observed an invariable deviation from those rude manners and habits of profane and uncalled-for swearing and obscenity, so frequent and painful in our public streets, and even polluting our village scenes.
+Cheerfully willing to honor truth with real respect, I concede to the Americans, a greater portion of external moral principle than is to be found among our lower orders of the community: their taciturnity I have complained of, but if they are not loquacious, they are not rude, nor in their conversation and manners disgusting.
+How far the historic placidity of character exists amongst the Gentoos of the east, or our more immediate neighbours, the Swiss, (a subject that has attracted the notice of many a muse in poetic song) I know not; but in America, I observed an invariable deviation from those rude manners and habits of profane and uncalled-for swearing and obscenity, so frequent and painful in our public streets, and even polluting our village scenes.

-Public boast often becomes a dreadful satirist, and no where more than in the United States.
-In their newspapers you are frequently told of Republican gratitude, and such is explained by a public dinner---one given here to General this, and another there, to Commodore that; but the less you say, Jonathan, of gratitude, the less you will outrage truth, and court derision .-- Where are the remains of your WASHINGTON and his colleagues?
-Where the recently-consigned dust of your brave PERRY, your naval hero, the first American who ever foiled the English in squadron?---and now a living ruins gives the lie to your presumption .-- The venerable TRUMBULL, whose meridian days were spent in your service, as an upright and inflexible Judge, and whose Poem of "M' Fingall" you loudly acknowledge, in the days of your Revolution imparted more benefit than thousands of rifles in aid of that memorable event?-now, Jonathan, that judge and that author, at the age of 70, is obliged to publish for subsistence his mental productions!
+Public boast often becomes a dreadful satirist, and no where more, than in the United States.
+In their newspapers you are frequently told of Republican gratitude, and such is explained by a public dinner-one given here to General this, and another there, to Commodore that; but the less you say, Jonathan, of gratitude, the less you will outrage truth, and court derision.-Where are the remains of your Washington and his colleagues; Where the recently-consigned dust of your brave Perry, your naval hero, the first American who ever foiled the English in squadron?-and now a living ruin gives the lie to your presumption.-The venerable Trumbull, whose meridian days were spent in your service, as an upright and inflexible Judge, and whose Poem of "M'Fingal" you loudly acknowledged, in the days of your Revolution imparted more benefit than thousands of rifles in aid of that memorable event!-now, Jonathan, that judge, and that author, at the age of 70, is obliged to publish for subsistence his mental productions!

-The Americans are an enterprising people, active and industrious, remarkably subtle, and possess a deal of what is called forethought, or look before you leap; and if by any scheme of shuffling deception they can rob you of a dollar, it is a feather in the cap of genius of more honor to the thief, than two dollars obtained by laudable industry; and such knavery confers on them the enviable distinction of smart fellows, and wide awake.
+The Americans are an enterprising people, active and industrious, remarkably subtle, and possess a deal of what is called forethought, or look before you leap; and if by any chance of shuffling deception they can rob you of a dollar, it is a feather in the cap of genius of more honor to the thief, than two dollars obtained by laudable industry; and such knavery confers on them the enviable distinction of smart fellows and wide awake.